-\section{Related Work}
+\subsection{Related Work}

-\subsection{Systematic Empirical Re-evaluation of Prior Claims}
+\subsubsection{Systematic Empirical Re-evaluation of Prior Claims}

 Incomplete performance evaluation remains a persistent concern~\cite{sculley2018winner, lipton2019troubling}.
-For instance, \citet{melis2017state} revealed that two published improvements to the vanilla LSTM~\cite{graves2012long}, originally attributed to complex network designs, were in fact due to more careful hyperparameter tuning.
+For instance, \citet{melis2017state} revealed that two published improvements to the vanilla LSTM~\cite{hochreiter1997long}, originally attributed to complex network designs, were in fact due to more careful hyperparameter tuning.
 Under a fair tuning protocol, the standard LSTM emerged as the best-performing architecture.
 In the same vein,~\citet{lin2023linear} pointed out that simple baselines such as linear SVM~\cite{boser1992training} are competitive with BERT~\cite{devlin2019bert}-based methods for text classification, sometimes even outperforming them with a clear gap.
 More recently,~\citet{rheude2025fusion} reported a striking finding in the multimodal learning literature: although new multimodal architectures are continually proposed with claims that they outperform prior baselines, they often fail to surpass standard unimodal approaches given fair comparisons and statistical correctness.
 Such systematic empirical re-evaluation has also been done across diverse machine learning subfields.
 Examples include not only traditional topics such as image classification~\cite{chatfield2014return}, graph neural networks~\cite{shchur2018pitfalls,luo2025can}, generative adversarial networks~\cite{lucic2018gans}, recommender systems~\cite{konstan2013toward, ferrari2019we,benigni2026diffusion}, metric learning~\cite{musgrave2020metric}, and neural network pruning~\cite{blalock2020state}, but also more recent areas like optimizers~\cite{choi2019empirical,sivaprasad2020optimizer,schmidt2021descending}, reinforcement learning~\cite{eimer2023hyperparameters}, preference optimization~\cite{ahrabian2025practical}, and model merging~\cite{hitit2025systematic, de2026task}.